 We went out and talked to the nursery and here is what I ended up bringing home.
 Two apple trees that ended up costing me a total of $40, because I used the $100 gift certificate.

-I don’t remember what the different apple varieties are, although each branch is labelled.
-Suffice it to say that if we treat these trees well, we should have a good bounty of different apples.
+Each branch is labelled as to the type of apple.
+Suffice it to say that if we treat these fruit trees well, we should have a good bounty of different apples.

 So, in the Fall we got them planted.
 That hole in the above picture may not look very big or deep, but it is.
 It is easily 2 times the width and depth of the fruit tree itself.
 This is a very important step.